Spider IdentifierAustralia

 Spider Identifier Australia helps people make sense of spiders they see around homes, gardens and outdoor spaces using simple visible clues, real photos and clear safety prompts.

 Bitten or unwell?
-Call 000 for severe symptoms.
-For poison advice in Australia call 13 11 26.
+Call 000.
+Poisons advice: 13 11 26.

 About and mission